nkomarn/composter/README.md

 ---

 This project will not be possible without the support of many others.
 I appreciate any and all contributions made to this project.
-Together, we can create something great 💛
+Together, we can create something great! :)